wisecoach/relab-hotstuff-fork/docs/experimentation.md

   the cli will read `~/.ssh/config` instead.
 - `--hosts` a comma separated list of hosts to connect to.
 It is preferable to use host names that have entries in the ssh config file.
 - `--worker` runs a worker locally, in addition to the remote hosts specified.
-Use this if you want the local machine to participate in the experiment.
+Use this if you want the local machine to validator in the experiment.

 Additionally, it is possible to specify an *internal address* for each host.
 The internal address is used by replicas instead of the address used by the controller.